 Vitamina de Mamão com Aveia – Dad’s Papaya smoothie recipe

-This easy tropical smoothie recipe has been in our lives for as long as I can remember.
+This easy tropical smoothie recipe has been in my life for as long as I can remember.

-I mean, he’s a healthy 78 year old dude, who hardly ever gets a little seasonal cold.
-And he’s just as sassy as he is healthy, doing things we really wish he wouldn’t really do anymore at… 78.
+I mean, he’s a healthy 78-year-old dude who hardly ever gets a little seasonal cold.
+And he’s just as sassy as he is healthy, doing things we really wish he wouldn’t really do anymore.
 Like, climbing up our coconut trees!!
 Bless him!

 This smoothie mix is very nutritious.
-Papaya is an excellent fruit that is high in fiber, helps lower cholesterol, boosts your immunity, improves digestion and so many more great things.
+Papaya is an excellent fruit that is high in fiber.
+It also helps lower cholesterol, boosts your immunity, improves digestion and has so many other great aspects.

-This quick and healthy breakfast is a family favorite and we love that we can take anywhere, perfect for mornings on the go.
+This quick and healthy breakfast that’s naturally dairy free AND vegan is a family favorite.
+We love that we can take it anywhere, which means it’s perfect for mornings on the go.

 I hope you love this tropical papaya smoothie recipe as much as we do!